treussart/ProbeManager_Bro/README.rst

   :align: center
   :width: 70%

-* API Key of your Sensor.
+* API Key: API Key of your Sensor.
-* Give a crontab for planning pull of intel from feeds.
+* Schedulled pull: Give a crontab for planning pull of intel from feeds.
-* Select Bro instances to apply.
+* Bros: Select Bro instances to apply.

 Page of an instance :
 ---------------------